constanxe/url-shortener/README.md

 ## app

 ### database (one-time setup)
-import `urls.sql` into the administration tool of your choice
+import `urls.sql` with the administration tool of your choice

 ### server